AuroraPoggi/AuroraPoggi.github.io/_pages/about.md

   - /about.html
 ---

-<h3> I'm Aurora Poggi. </h3>
+<h3> I'm Aurora Poggi, </h3>

-I am a PhD student in Applied Mathematics at KTH Royal Institute of Technology in Stockholm, Sweden.
+a PhD student in Applied Mathematics at KTH Royal Institute of Technology in Stockholm, Sweden.

 My research focuses on Inverse Problem, Probability and Dynamical Systems.